-During this year, the Company has changed its accounting policy regarding the method used to measure an allowance for expected credit losses from Simplified approach to General approach, which is the method that compliance with Thai Financial Reporting Standard 9 Financial instruments by considering the business model and business historical data which were relied on the hypothesis and factors that relating to the cash flows estimation appropriately amid the economic condition and environment both in present and future.
+The Company measured an allowance for expected credit losses by General approach, which is the method that compliance with Thai Financial Reporting Standard 9 Financial instruments by considering the business model and business historical data which were relied on the hypothesis and factors that relating to the cash flows estimation appropriately amid the economic condition and environment both in present and future.
 The Company shall review such cash flows estimation at lease every end of the report period and the Company also classify the hire purchase receivables in accordance with the credit risk nature by considering the relation of the hire purchase receivables' receiving cash flows per contract with reference to the past due date and maturity date of the contract.